Skedar142/Survival-analysis-web-tool-for-Cbioportal-data/README.md

 A lightweight, visually appealing web interface for running Kaplan-Meier survival analysis and log-rank tests locally.

-This tool is designed to run entirely on **your own machine** (using your local processor and memory) with zero external server dependencies, making it perfect for secure and private data analysis. **Fully compatible with Windows, Mac, and Linux.**
+This tool is designed to run entirely on **your own machine** (using your local processor and memory) with zero external server dependencies, making it perfect for secure and private data analysis. **Fully compatible with Mac, and Linux.**

 ## ✨ Features
 * **Cross-Platform Compatibility**: Works flawlessly on Windows, macOS, and Linux (including Zorin OS and Ubuntu).